 To remain in academic good standing, a cumulative GPA of 2.0 or higher must be maintained.
 Academic good standing is required to be eligible to receive a degree or certificate.
 Students who achieve less than a 2.0 cumulative GPA will be placed on academic probation as a warning that their academic progress is unsatisfactory.

-Once placed on academic probation, a registration hold will be placed on their records temporarily preventing further registration activity.
-Removal of the hold is contingent upon completion of an academic success plan and subsequent meeting with an academic advisor in the Student Success Center.
+Once placed on academic probation, it is important to work closely with your advisor to develop a plan to improve academic standing and identify support services and resources prior to registration occurring.
 The purpose of this requirement is to help students recognize obstacles that have impeded academic success and to identify solutions that will contribute to improved academic performance.

 Please note that academic probation differs from financial aid probation.
 Any concerns regarding financial aid status and eligibility should be directed to the Student Financial Assistance office for further information.